-Annualized costs were estimated for two jurisdictions (provincial and municipal).
+Annualized costs were estimated for two jurisdictions (provincial and federal combined, and municipal).
 Road inventory data were provided for three jurisdictions (federal, provincial, and municipal)

 Figure 1.
 Classification Schema

 Classification Types

 The annualized road costs were estimated for specific cost types obtained by classifying the road infrastructure and costs by: